 2026 - 2027 Season | Concerts at a glance

-The intimate musical experience which chamber music brings is surely like nothing else — the close connection between audience and performers reminds us of how music can be that magic ingredient which invites a variety of perspectives while also finding our common humanity.
-Like a mosaic, or carefully-crafted rug or quilt, our concerts will weave together music of all different colors, shapes and sizes into a surprising and yet complete whole.
-Our second Winter Wandering Festival juxtaposes old and new music to explore timeless themes of home and belonging, with Left Coast inviting in guest artists, speakers, and wider connections to our community.
+The intimacy of a chamber music experience is like nothing else — a close connection between audience and performers invites a variety of perspectives while also finding our common humanity.
+Like mosaics, or carefully crafted quilts, our concerts will weave together music of all different colors, shapes, and sizes into a surprising and yet complete whole.

 — Matilda Hofman, Artistic Director